What is the Nucleus?

 The nucleus is a core organizing group of 6-9 people who coordinate the work of Lost River Racial Justice.

-Nucleus members help to uphold Lost River’s Shared Values and accountability structure, as well as coordinating communication and resources within and among the working groups.
+Nucleus members help to uphold Lost River’s Shared Values and accountability structure, as well as coordinating communication and resources between LRRJ projects and sub-groups.

-The nucleus meets monthly and meetings last two to three hours.
-Nucleus members are expected to attend at least 75% of meetings, to attend at least one coalitional meeting per year, and to be a point person for one or two Working Groups.
-The current LRRJ Working Groups are: Ready Response Team, Political Education, SURJ Liaisons, Study Groups, and Media/Communications; the Working Group structure may evolve over time in response to large group planning meetings.
-Nucleus members serve for 1-3 years, and may take a 3-month sabbatical from nucleus responsibilities as often as once a year.
+The nucleus meets monthly and meetings last two hours.
+Nucleus members are expected to attend most meetings, and to be a point person for one or more projects or Working Groups.
+Nucleus members serve for 1-3 years minimum, and may take a 3-month sabbatical from nucleus responsibilities as often as once a year.
+Additionally we hold a Leadership Retreat each year to help us think critically and intentionally about our work.

 The nucleus is open to folks of all ages and strives to be accessible to all people.
-We plan nucleus meeting times and locations in consultation with interested members to make sure everyone’s needs are met.
+We plan nucleus meeting times and format/locations in consultation with interested members to make sure everyone’s accessibility needs are met.
 The nucleus will actively provide skill-building support for members.

-As of Spring 2017 the members of the Nucleus are:
+As of February 2022 the current members of the Nucleus are:

 - Claire Halverson (Dummerston)

-- Participate in a LRRJ study group and/or participate in a working group for at least 3 months.
+- Current Nucleus members identify and invite potential new members who have participated in a LRRJ study group and/or a working group for at least 3 months.

-- The existing nucleus will invite new members after these meetings, who begin in December/April.
+- The existing nucleus will confirm the invitation to new members after this meeting.

 - New nucleus members will be paired with a buddy who is an existing nucleus member for their first year.